Petal reports to four credit bureaus: Equifax, TransUnion, Experian, and SageStream.

 If you make at least the minimum payment by the due date every month and don’t use too much of your available credit, your credit score is likely to improve.
 If you’re interested in more tips to improve your score, take a look at this guide from the Consumer Financial Protection Bureau.

-Petal reports to all three credit bureaus once per month.
+Petal reports to four credit bureaus once per month.
 Your Petal account activity is reported as-of the 1st of every month and includes activity from the previous billing cycle.

 For example: Your August account activity will be reported to the credit bureaus as-of September 1st.